open-contracting/standard/standard/docs/en/implementation/serialization.md

 ```

-Whilst this allows complex data to be expressed in flat CSV, users will need to rebuild the structure in order to analyse the data.
+Whilst this allows complex data to be expressed in flat CSV, users will need to rebuild the structure in order to analyze the data.

 Instead, data with a one-to-many relationship can be represented using a multi-table serialization.